MA in English from National University in 2016, and writes about linguistics, narratology, and cognitive poetics.

 Your Honor's in all dutie.

-The Rape of Lucrece, however, was probably written during 1594.
+The Rape of Lucrece, however, was probably written in 1594.
 The dedication indicates that the friendship, apparently just beginning at the time of the dedication of Venus and Adonis, is now firmly established (Walker, 2012).
 On May 9, 1594 Lucrece was registered with the following dedication:

 To the Right Honourable Henry Wriothesley Earle of Southampton, and Baron of Titchfield: